offertoro/VideoViewer/README.md

 4. Please write a **simple** iOS Objective-C app with minimal design.
 The first step in the client-server interaction (fetching HTML) is not necessary.
 The video should be played inside the app.

 Please answer question 3 OR question 4.
+All files (including fixed php file) should be sent to babin@offertoro.com

+Thank you and good luck!